 Step 1 - Open an image uploader

-You can search and add images from Getty Images in most places where images are supported on your site, including:
+You can search and add stock images in most places where images are supported on your site, including:

 - Image Blocks